elva329/Laravel-Blog-Application/readme.md

-#This is a blog application that built using PHP Laravel framework.
+This is a blog application that built using PHP Laravel framework.

-It covers the following functionalities:
+It covers the following major functionalities:

 # Login & Logout